xtreamsrl/ngx-validation-errors/README.md

 # NgxValidationErrors

-This library allow you to show dynamically create errors in forms using **FormControlName**.
+This library allows you to show dynamically created errors in forms using **FormControlName**.

 ## Messages generation

-For each key in form control errors object it creates a translation key that follows the template
+It creates a translation key that follows the following template for each key in the form control errors object

 `${validationContext}.${fieldName}.ERRORS.${errorType}`